Nell-Kh/Hybrid-Adversarial-Defense-ML/README.md

 Inputs flagged as adversarial are passed through a correction stage.
 Two preprocessing techniques are evaluated:
 * **JPEG Compression:** Applied to suppress high-frequency perturbations introduced by attacks.
 * **Total Variation Minimization (TVM):** Reduces high-frequency noise while preserving structural details.

+## Visualization
+To help interpret the model's behavior, the system generates Grad-CAM heatmaps that highlight the regions influencing the classifier's decisions.
+These visualizations provide qualitative insight into how adversarial perturbations affect the model and how the correction stage changes the focus of the network.